Chapter 3: Death and his Friends

 Honey pushed her nose into Aayan’s hand and the smooth brush of her chestnut hair did nothing to stop his teeth from grinding together.
 It was his uncle’s lack of direct action that kept them in a perpetual state of clean up.
 Murder was a crime, murder could be punished with a sword.

 But until a direct crime occurred, Aayan didn’t have grounds to act.
-The whole scenario was cruelty in response to cruelty and it left Aayan feeling deeply hollow.
-Killing to avenge killing.
+The whole scenario was cruelty in response to cruelty, killing to avenge killing, and it left Aayan a shell of himself.

 It was exhausting.